MartinH13/hadsagono/README.md

 ```
 - The source files of the React frontend are found in the _front/src_ folder.

-- To run the development server, you'll need to enter in the terminal
+- To run the development server (it will start, by default in the port 5173), you'll need to enter in the terminal
 ```
 npm run dev
 ```